wahed-tech/FlutterwaveSDK/README.md

 self.present(nav, animated: true)
 ```

-After this is done, you can make test payments, please ensure `config.isStaging = true`.
+After this is done, you can make test payments, please ensure `config.isStaging = true`,   toggle to test mode and use the keys gotten when you toggle to test mode on your dashboard.

+*Please note that the test cards will not work with Live API keys, they will only work on the staging environment.*

 Please go to https://developer.flutterwave.com/docs/test-cards for a list of test card numbers.